• Home

 When can do even better by encapsulating the orderLines property of the Order object in a better manner:

-public Set<OrderLine> getOrderLines() { return orderLines; }
+public Set getOrderLines() { return orderLines; }

 public void addOrderLine(OrderLine line) { orderLines.add(line); }